Skip to main content

-NOBID Identity Matching project
+Identity Matching

-Whereas the eIDAS regulation sets down common rules for secure and seamless use of digital identities across Europe, the Nordic and Baltic region strongly recognize the necessity of identity matching solutions to ensure the realization of cross-border services in Europe.
+Whereas the eIDAS regulation sets down common rules for secure and seamless use of digital identities across Europe, including IdM, the Nordic and Baltic countries has been particularly proactive in recognizing the necessity of IdM solutions if cross-border access to services is to be realized.

-The aim of the project´s 1st phase is to develop and test concepts for identity matching between the countries in the region, build upon the common strengths and features, and deliver a technical PoC of an identity matching, self-service, solution that work with both eIDAS 1.0 and eIDAS 2.0.
+The aim of the project is to develop and test concepts for identity matching between the countries in the region, build upon the common strengths and features, and deliver a technical PoC of an identity matching, self-service, solution.
+In doing so, the project faciliates analysis and testing of relevant PID/attribute profiles that could be employed and harmonised across the region´s countries.

 FAQ